robertdp/engineering-test-api/README.md

 $ yarn install
 ```

-And finally to build and run the server:
+And finally, to build and run the server:

 ```
 $ yarn
 ```

+Note: You might need to disable CORS in your browser for the client-side app to communicate with the API.

 #### Command listing